chobdayIbm/test-mongo-express/README.md

 Please look at `test/main.spec.js` and note how it makes use of _test helpers_.
 The module `supertest` is added because this is an Express app
 The module `mongodb-memory-server` is added to run tests quickly against MongoDB
+To test RabbitMQ, a test setup needs to be run.
+An easy way to do it is by running `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management` The uri will be _amqp://localhost_

 Remember to run `npm run coverage` before committing.
 For this example, it covers
 * >70% of statements